Botushë

 Botushë (Botushë/Batushë; Батуша/Batuša) is a village in the municipality of Gjakova, District of Gjakova, southwest Kosovo.
-It is located near the border with Albania and is part of the Highlands of Gjakova.
+It is located near the border with Albania and is part of both the Highlands of Gjakova and Reka e Keqe.
 It is inhabited exclusively by Albanians.

 Etymology

 The two forms of this toponym, 'Botushë' and 'Batushë', contain the Albanian reducing suffix -ushë.
 Amongst the local population, 'Batushë' is favoured.
 The toponym with an 'a' is related to the Illyro-Dardanian Batoni, an anthroponym of the royal Dardanian family, whereas 'o' would suggest a link with the Albanian 'botë' which means 'earth, land'.
 This indicates that the toponym most likely derives from Albanian.

 Geography

-Botushë is situated north-west of Gjakova in the historical ethnographic region of the Gjakova Highlands.
+Botushë is situated north-west of Gjakova in the historical ethnographic regions of the Gjakova Highlands and Reka e Keqe.
 It is cradled near the Accursed Mountains and is positioned on both banks of the Gusha stream.
 It is located in the tribal territory of the Gashi tribe – which lies in the historical region of the Highlands of Gjakova (Malësia e Gjakovës) – and is inhabited by the members of the aforementioned tribe.
 It is 23 km away from Gjakova and 3 km away from Junik.